bombasticSlacks/Aspirant/Game/Flurry.md

 #### Head Down
 If you move during your turn, enemies suffer a -2 to hit you with ranged attacks until your next turn.

+#### Lash Out
+After attacking, you may throw a weapon of a smaller size as a seperate attack.

 ---

 ### Advanced